 Poufs have been a hot home accessory for a few years, and they're making their way into dorm rooms, too.
 College kids aren't just using them for extra seating, but also as ottomans and coffee tables.
 These multipurpose furnishings are easy to move around, store and add more function to a small space.

 Dress It Up

 Jennie Andrews Photography

-Transform a Bland Door
+Beautify a Bland Door

 There's nothing attractive about the exterior of a dorm room door, but you can easily make it welcoming and design-worthy with washi tape or removable decals.
 We especially love this fun and "Hello" washi tape pattern that instantly turns a contractor-grade door into a welcoming entryway.

 Let's face it, sometimes it's hard to stay focused.
 To help stay on track, surround yourself with inspirational quotes and affirmations like the one seen here.
 Simply find a handful of quotes you love, type them up in a fun font, print them off and hang on a cute clipboard for daily motivation.
 Keep the momentum going by changing up the quote monthly or even weekly.

 Stack Your Tomes